kkasaija/Bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Getting Started with Create React App [Math Magicians: Setup]
+# Bookstore App `Initial` setup

 ### Learning Objectives
-- Set up a React app.
+- Use React Router.
-- Use React documentation.
+- Use React components.
 ### Description
-This is the first project of the Math Magicians application.
-Setting up the environment and tools needed to develop a React application.
+In this project, I initialized react App, setup re-usable components for the book store App that i will be building in the next Assignments

 ### General requirements
 - No [linter errors](https://github.com/microverseinc/linters-config).